Adjoint functor theorems for homotopically enriched categories: Examples and applications

 As recalled in Example~\ref{ex:enough-Cat}, in this case the cofibrantly-weighted limits are precisely the flexible limits of \cite{Bird1989Flexible}, and any 2-category with flexible limits has powers.
 The \dsdr\ morphisms are the retract equivalences, and these are closed in $\Cat^\two$ under cofibrantly-weighted limits as observed, for example, in \cite[Section~9]{LackRosicky2012}.

 Our primary applications will be in the accessible setting which we describe now.
-Since each accessible functor between accessible categories satisfies the solution set condition, our weak adjoint functor in this setting gives the first part of the following, the second part of which is the instantiation of (part of) Theorem~\ref{thm:colimits2}.
+Since each accessible functor between accessible categories satisfies the solution set condition, our adjoint functor theorem in this setting gives the first part of the following, the second part of which is the instantiation of (part of) Theorem~\ref{thm:colimits2}.

 \begin{itemize} \item Let $U\colon\cb\to\ca$ be an accessible $2$-functor between accessible $2$-categories.
-If $\cb$ has flexible limits and $U$ preserves them then it has an $\ce$-weak left adjoint. \item An accessible $2$-category has flexible limits if and only if it has $\ce$-weak colimits. \end{itemize} The first result is new; the second is part of Theorem 9.4 of \cite{LackRosicky2012}.
+If $\cb$ has flexible limits and $U$ preserves them then it has a left shrink-adjoint. \item An accessible $2$-category has flexible limits if and only if it has shrink-colimits. \end{itemize} The first result is new; the second is part of Theorem 9.4 of \cite{LackRosicky2012}.
 The utility of these results lies in the fact that many, though not all, $2$-categories of pseudomorphisms are in fact accessible with flexible limits.
 For instance, the $2$-category of monoidal categories and strong monoidal functors is accessible (although, as recalled in Section~\ref{sect:initial}, the $2$-category of \emph{strict} monoidal categories and strong monoidal functors is not \cite[Section~6.2]{Bourke2019Accessible}).
 The difference between the two cases is that the definition of strict monoidal category involves equations between objects whereas that of monoidal category does not --- in terms of the associated $2$-monads this corresponds to the fact that the $2$-monad for strict monoidal categories is not cofibrant (=flexible) whereas that for monoidal categories is.
 One result generalising this is Corollary~7.3 of \cite{Bourke2019Accessible}, which asserts that if $T$ is a finitary flexible $2$-monad on $\Cat$ then the $2$-category $\TAlg_p$ of strict algebras and pseudomorphisms is accessible with flexible limits and filtered colimits, and these are preserved by the forgetful functor to $\Cat$.
-It now follows from our theorem that any such $2$-category admits $\ce$-weak colimits, and in particular bicolimits, and also that if $f\colon S \to T$ is a morphism of such $2$-monads, then the induced map $\TAlg_p \to \SAlg_p$ has an $\ce$-weak left adjoint, and so a left biadjoint.
+It now follows from our theorem that any such $2$-category admits shrink-colimits, and in particular bicolimits, and also that if $f\colon S \to T$ is a morphism of such $2$-monads, then the induced map $\TAlg_p \to \SAlg_p$ has a left shrink-adjoint, and so a left biadjoint.
 These results concerning bicolimits and biadjoints are not new, being special cases of the results of Section 5 of \cite{Blackwell1989Two}.